zj6882917/aakinshin.net/en/_posts/dotnet/legacyjitx86-and-first-method-call.md

 - Benchmarks
 ---

-Today I tell you about one of my favorite benchmarks:
+Today I tell you about one of my favorite benchmarks (this method doesn't return a useful value, we need it only as an example):

 ```cs
 [Benchmark]